Kyuu-Ji/htb-write-up/bolt/write-up-bolt.md

 After a while the hash is cracked and the password of the user _admin_ can be used to access the _/login_ page:
 > deadbolt

-The login is successful and it forwards to a dashboard of [AdminLTE](https://adminlte.io/).
+The login is successful and forwards to a dashboard of [AdminLTE](https://adminlte.io/).

 There is a chat between two users that mentions a security issue of the Docker image and talking about a demo environment:
 ```